ahdinosaur/inux/README.md

 like an `inu` app, but

-- optionally namespaced to `name` property
+- optionally namespaced to `name` property, which determines where the domain model will be merged into the overall app model
 - `update` or `run` can be objects mapping types of actions or effects, respectively, to handler functions
 - `routes` can be an array of arrays describing routes for [`sheet-router`](https://github.com/yoshuawuyts/sheet-router)

+in this example, `textEditor` refers to a hypothetical re-usable view component.

 ```js
 {